How to Break Out of the Russian A2–B1 Plateau

 Read more

-You don’t need a big Russian vocabulary to communicate.
-You need the right signals.
-Russian conversation runs on context, tone,
+TL;DR: You don’t need a big Russian vocabulary to communicate.
+You need a small set of high-impact words, plus context,

 Read more